-The LHR comprises 66 place cards (being 26 existing State significant heritage places and 40 new locally significant heritage places).
-Each place card provides a description of the heritage place, identifies its heritage significance and location, and provides a photo of the place.
+The register comprises state significant heritage places and locally significant heritage places.
+Each place card provides a description of the heritage place, identifies its heritage significance and location and provides a photo of the place.
 A hardcopy of the register is now available for viewing at Council's libraries and administration centres.